OpenAgenda/oa-public/packages/event-search/README.md

 The event search service.
 For searching events.

+# Initialization

+The service needs to be initialized before use.
+See the `testconfig.sample.js` file for a configuration sample:

+    const search = require( 'event-search' );

+    const configSample = require( './testconfig.sample.js' );

+    search.init( configSample );

+    // service is now ready to be used!

+# API

+## Single index operations

+The service allows you to handle an aliased event index through its main interface, a function taking the name of the handled alias:

+ * **search( 'alias_name' ).rebuild**: takes an event list function and loops on it to rebuild a search index.
+Discards the previous one on a successful operation
+ * **search( 'alias_name' ).search**: search an index.
+See tests for more details
+ * **search( 'alias_name' ).add**: add an event to an index.
+See tests for more details
+ * **search( 'alias_name' ).update**: update an event ( partial update ).
+ * **search( 'alias_name' ).remove**: remove an event from index.

 # Running Elasticearch 5.1 for development

-This is only useful if you are already running another version of elasticsearch as a service
+This is only useful if you are already running another version of elasticsearch as a service and need to launch elasticsearch manually

-cd /usr/share/elasticsearch-5.1.2 && sudo -H -u elasticsearch bash -c './bin/elasticsearch'
+sudo service elasticsearch stop && cd /usr/share/elasticsearch-5.1.2 && sudo -H -u elasticsearch bash -c './bin/elasticsearch'